maxant/kafka-data-consistency/mf/README.md

 ## TODO

+- how do cases and then PARTNER RELATIONSHIPS end up in the client, when they use contractId? ok coz of requestId?
 - add offering and accepting and do validation of prices at that point.
 TRANSPORT still with kafka!
 - add the ability to fix errors, so that the user isnt blocked.
 - "Must be processed by time X" as a header on messages, after which they are disposed of, since we know